Janata Party: Emergency

 On 25 June 1975, the president of India, Fakhruddin Ali Ahmed, accepted prime minister Indira Gandhi's recommendation to declare a state of national emergency.
 Indira argued that the political and civil disorder constituted a threat to national security.
 A state of emergency enabled the central government to issue executive decrees without requiring the consent of Parliament.
 Elections were postponed and public gatherings, rallies and strikes were banned.
 Curfews were imposed and police forces were empowered to make warrantless searches, seizures and arrests.
 Indira's government imposed "President's rule" in the states of Tamil Nadu and Gujarat, dismissing the governments controlled by opposition political parties.
 The central government also imposed censorship on radio, television and newspapers.
 Across the country, police forces arrested thousands of opposition political activists, as well as leaders such as Raj Narain, Jayaprakash Narayan, Jivatram Kripalani,Anantram Jaiswal, Kamaraj, Morarji Desai, Satyendra Narayan Sinha, Vijaya Raje Scindia, Charan Singh, Atal Bihari Vajpayee, Lal Krishna Advani and others.
-Opposition political organizations such as the Hindu nationalist Rashtriya Swayamsevak Sangh (RSS) and the Communist Party of India (Marxist) were banned and their leaders arrested.
+Opposition political organisations such as the Hindu nationalist Rashtriya Swayamsevak Sangh (RSS) and the Communist Party of India (Marxist) were banned and their leaders arrested.
 Only the Communist Party of India supported the state of emergency.
 Due to the advancing age and failing health, Narayan was released from prison, but remained prohibited from political activity.